paren-thesis/GitNova/README.md

 4. Stage and commit your changes
 5. Push your branch to a remote repository
 6. Create a pull request (instructions provided)

+## 🔄 Backup and Restore Workflow

+GitNova's backup system allows you to safely experiment and recover from mistakes:

+1. Before making significant changes, create a backup of your current state
+2. Make your changes and test them
+3. If satisfied, continue working normally
+4. If you need to revert, use the restore feature to return to any backup point
+5. For team collaboration, push your backup tags to share consistent restore points

 ## 👥 Target Users